 Frequently Asked Questions

-The study center will be at the University of Cincinnati’s Gardner Neuroscience Institute.
+The study center will be at the University of Cincinnati’s Gardner Neuroscience Institute and UC Health West Chester.
 Please note that participants are responsible for their own transportation to the center.

-For the initial assessment participants will be asked to come in for four hours and then again a week later for two hours.
-Afterwards we will ask them to come in once a year for a four hour visit.
+For the initial assessment participants will be asked to come in for two to four hours.
+Afterwards we will ask them to come in once a year for a two-hour visit.

 We will collect blood, urine, and stool.
 We will also be using questionnaires, scales, and devices to measure gait, balance, cognitive function, blood pressure, and overall physical activity and sleep quality, among others.